MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

 ## Connect the cloud connection to your Real-time Analytics database

 > [!NOTE]
 > In this tutorial, we use Event Hubs to demonstrate the capabilities of Real-time Analytics in [!INCLUDE [product-name](../includes/product-name.md)].
-Due to the limited number of subscriptions to an event hub, the method used will be changed to a pipeline in the next version of this tutorial.
+To allow for mass consumption of the event hub, this part will be replaced by a script by EOM February.

 In the following step, you'll create a data connection in your database.
 This connects a table in your database to your Event Hubs cloud connection.
 The connection allows you to use your event hub and stream data from the [Wide World Importers (WWI) sample database](/sql/samples/wide-world-importers-what-is?view=sql-server-ver16) into the target table using a specified data mapping.